 So, the rules of The Imaginative Conservative from the beginning were essentially: no rules.
 Just be polite and reasonable, and speak your mind but also your soul.
 Post as you will, with no real litmus test except this: we need to conserve the best of the western and the humane traditions.

 In those first few months of The Imaginative Conservative’s existence, we were getting only 10 to 20 “reads” per piece total.
-Now, thanks to Winston’s dedication and vision, posts are getting that many reads in just the few seconds of the post appearing on the web.
-According to the prestigious Alexa ratings, TIC now ranks in the top 43,000 most influential websites in the U.S., well ahead of a number of others who speak to a similar audience and who inspired us originally to create The Imaginative Conservative.
+Now, thanks to Winston’s dedication and vision, essays are getting that many reads in just the few seconds of the essay appearing on the web.
+According to the prestigious Alexa ratings, The Imaginative Conservative now ranks in the top 43,000 most influential websites in the U.S., well ahead of a number of others who speak to a similar audience and who inspired us originally to create The Imaginative Conservative.

-So, in taking all of this into account, I looked back over my posts.
-I shouldn’t have been surprised that a serious number of the roughly 250 posts have involved tiltings against Leviathan.
+So, in taking all of this into account, I looked back over my essays.
+I shouldn’t have been surprised that a serious number of the roughly 250 essays have involved tiltings against Leviathan.
 I seem rather obsessed with despising the presidency, the TSA, military scientists, and the national security state.

 In the movement today–in and around The Imaginative Conservative–much debate exists over terms.
 Winston despises the term “libertarian.”
 John Willson has renounced the term “conservative”, as has, at times, Mike Church.
 Willson, especially, has embraced the term “traditionalist.”
 Church prefers “[r]epublican.”
 Peter Lawler is “post-modern” as are Gerald Russello and Pete Blum.
 Dan McCarthy calls himself a “Tory Anarchist.”
 Jim Otteson calls himself a “classical liberal.”
 Steve Horwitz, Aeon Skoble, and Robert Higgs readily identify with anarchism.
 Sarah Skwire is a humane libertarian.
 Patrick Deneen is a “Front Porcher.”